Rescued wolves are shaking their negative stereotype while helping participants do the same in CDCR’s Female Community Reentry Program.

 The wolves’ stories help participants develop skills including self-acceptance, resilience, empathy, teamwork and environmental awareness.

-“The principles they teach you are everyday life lessons that we don’t necessarily reflect on, like giving 150 percent when you’re trying to accomplish something,” said Harris.
+“The principles they teach you are everyday life lessons we don’t necessarily reflect on, like giving 150 percent when trying to accomplish something,” said Harris.
 “All the wolves here have come from traumatic experiences.
 They’ve been rescued and now they have a better life.
 On the flip side, my participants come from traumatic situations, and they now, with some work, can improve and have a better life.”

 More about the Wolf Connection